Investigating MAXI J1752-457 with NuSTAR in the aftermath of a superburst: Introduction

 At the time that it was detected by MAXI/GSC, \source\ had a small Solar Aspect Angle (SAA) of $<45^\circ$, making follow-up observations impossible for most pointing X-ray observatories.
 Thanks to the ability of NuSTAR to point near or at the Sun, we were able to trigger hard X-ray observations of the MAXI confidence region.
 These observations confirmed that \source\ is coincident with EP240809a, and preliminary spectral analysis provided the first evidence for a hard X-ray excess in addition to the blackbody spectral component \citep{Pike2024}.

 Here, we present a detailed analysis of two NuSTAR observations of \source\ following its November, 2024, superburst, and we place the flux of the source as measured by NuSTAR in the context of MAXI/GSC monitoring of the burst.
 In Section \ref{sec:maxi}, we briefly present the MAXI/GSC observations of the burst.
 In Section \ref{sec:nustar}, we present both spectral and timing analyses of the source with NuSTAR.
-Finally, in Section \ref{sec:conclusions}, we discuss our results and conclusions.
+In Section \ref{sec:discussion}, we discuss the implications of these results, and finally we list our conclusions in Section \ref{sec:conclusions}.
 All errors are quoted at the $90\%$ confidence level unless otherwise stated.